Fayyr-Organization/fayyr-beta/README.md

 To create an account, navigate to https://wallet.testnet.near.org and click on `Create Account`.
 If you want to be a 'charity', let us know and we'll send you an enabled account.

+In summary, to join, do the following:
+1. Create a near testnet account (https://wallet.testnet.near.org)
+2. Send your account id to us either by email (beta@fayyr.com) or discord (https://discord.gg/MG8JeeuwYV).

 ## Rewards

 Of course, we couldn't bulletproof our website without you.
 So, we've set up a rewards system to help us thank you for